Learn how you can get your IT services provisioned over private infrastructure.

 Industries that can benefit from OpenStack Private Cloud

 Wondering what industries benefit most from a private cloud solution?
-From stronger collaboration when it’s needed most, flexible data storage to suit your organization’s needs, agile scalability of service, and top class security, an OpenStack powered private cloud solution may be exactly what you’re looking for.
+From stronger collaboration when it’s needed most, flexible data storage to suit your organization’s needs and enable smart analytics, agile scalability of service, and top class security, an OpenStack powered private cloud solution may be exactly what you’re looking for.
 A private cloud computing solution allows a wide range of industries and professional services to have control over their IT workloads, hardware, software, and data.
-From industries such as government to retail.
-We build our private cloud solutions for all industries that need a solution that will be as agile as they are.
-Thinking about migrating to a private cloud?
+From industries such as AI Infrastructure, government, financial services, insurance, aviation, gaming, retail, oil and gas, agriculture, and fishing, we build our private cloud solutions such as a fully managed OpenStack cloud for all industries that need a solution that will be as agile as they are.
+Thinking about migrating to a private cloud successfully?
+Would like to know why you should switch to private cloud?
 We’re here to help.

 Why choose VEXXHOST?

 Cloud ecosystems consist of the resources and services provided or made available to the business in question by various suppliers, including partners, consultants, and even consumers.
 A private cloud can fit into such an ecosystem either in tandem with a public cloud, resulting in a hybrid cloud ecosystem or on its own through the network of suppliers, services, and applications.